seanf316/PC-Haven/README.md

 `As a Developer I can build some Blog related templates so that the site admin can display blog posts on their site for a good customer experience`

 The PC HAVEN Blog can be accessed from the Navbar and is available to all users.
-When Blog link clicked the user will be redirected to the Blog page where all Blog Posts will be displayed.
+When the Blog link is clicked the user will be redirected to the Blog page where all Blog Posts will be displayed.
 Each Blog post is displayed with the post image and title, if logged in as staff a Manage Blog Post link is displayed.
-When the user clicks the Blog post card they are directed to the Blog Post page where the post detail is displayed along with a button at the top linking back to Blog page.
+When the user clicks the Blog postcard they are directed to the Blog Post page where the post detail is displayed along with a button at the top linking back to the Blog page.

-Each Blog post contains an image, title, author and date created.
-At the bottom of each post the like button is displayed along with the number of likes and an Add Comment button.
+Each Blog post contains an image, title, author, and date created.
+At the bottom of each post, the like button is displayed along with the number of likes and an Add Comment button.
 Only registered users can like Blog posts or add comments.
-When a user likes a post a toast will display confirming and like count will update, the same process occurs when the user unlikes a post.
+When a user likes a post a toast will display confirmation and like count will update, the same process occurs when the user unlikes a post.

 When a registered user clicks the Add Comment button they will be redirected to the Add Comment page where they will be able to add a comment for the Blog Post.
 Once a comment has been added a Manage Comment link will be displayed to the comment author and staff.
 When the user clicks the Manage Comment button they will be brought to the Edit Comment page where they can choose to update or delete the comment.